5 favourite Exmoor walks using the new Great Bradley Bridge

 Iain says, “On a glorious Autumn morning I met up with a crowd of Exmoor enthusiasts, National Park Rangers, farmers and some riders on horseback to walk the Withypool to Tarr Steps section of the famous Two Moors Way.
 The new bridge is central to being able to cross the River Exe at the halfway point of this popular section as the Exe is frequently subject to flooding, rendering various crossings, such as Tarr Steps, impassable.

-"The bridge has been constructed to allow access for wheelchairs and will eventually be connected to an upgraded path so that those with mobility issues can also experience this glorious stretch of unspoilt, riverside woodland, with the added bonus of replacing the present, alternative bad-weather route on country roads for the long distance walker.
+"The bridge has been constructed to allow access for all-terrain mobility scooters, off-road wheelchairs and rugged pushchairs/buggies and will eventually be connected to an upgraded path so that those with mobility issues can also experience this glorious stretch of unspoilt, riverside woodland, with the added bonus of replacing the present, alternative bad-weather route on country roads for the long distance walker.

 “The BMC, through money raised by the Mend Our Mountains campaign, has donated £27,000 to this project - money well spent for the benefit of all.
 In this day and age it is even more important that initiatives such as the Great Bradley Bridge and the many other projects, large and small, funded by the campaign can help to conserve and maintain our unique British countryside for the benefit of all.